lim-wen-qi/peep-3d-escape-game/README.md

 ## About

-Peep is a 3D escape game where players explore an interactive environment, manipulate physics-based objects, and solve interconnected puzzles to progress through the game.
+Peep is a 3D escape game where players explore different rooms, interact with physics-based objects, find clues and solve puzzles to progress through the level.

-The project focuses on physics-driven interaction, environmental puzzle-solving, and modular gameplay systems.

 ## Key Features

 - Physics-based object grabbing and manipulation
-- Interactive environmental puzzles
+- Environmental puzzles involving objects, clues, locks, and doors
-- Player movement and first-person camera controls
+- First-person player movement and camera controls
-- Interconnected puzzle and progression systems
+- Connected puzzles where solving one can affect another part of the level
-- In-game clues and player feedback
+- In-game interaction prompts and clues
-- Modular gameplay architecture

 ## Technical Implementation

-The project was developed in Unity using C#, with gameplay logic organised across approximately 30 scripts covering player systems, puzzles, progression, and feedback.
+Peep was developed in Unity using C#, with around 30 scripts used to handle player controls, object interactions, puzzles, progression, and feedback.

 ### Physics-Based Object Interaction

-Peep uses Unity's physics system to support interactive object manipulation within the environment.
-Grabbable objects are detected through raycasting and connected to a temporary `ConfigurableJoint`, allowing them to be moved while remaining controlled by `Rigidbody` physics.
+Raycasting is used to detect objects that the player can pick up and interact with.
+When an object is grabbed, a temporary `ConfigurableJoint` is used to move it while still allowing it to behave as a physics object through its
+`Rigidbody`.

-Doors use `Rigidbody` and `HingeJoint` components to support physics-based opening and closing.
-Locked doors restrict physical movement until the player uses the correct key, after which the door's physics behaviour is enabled.
+Doors are also physics-based, using `Rigidbody` and `HingeJoint` components for opening and closing.
+Locked doors cannot be opened until the player finds and uses the correct key.

 ### Puzzle & Progression Systems

-The game includes several interconnected puzzle mechanics implemented through individual C# components.
-These include key-and-lock interactions, powered keypads, password-protected containers, sequence puzzles, rotatable pipe puzzles, environmental clues, and object-based interactions.
+Different C# scripts are used to handle the puzzles throughout the game, including keys and locks, powered keypads, password-protected containers, book sequence puzzles, rotatable pipe puzzles, and environmental clues.

-Puzzle completion can change the state of other objects in the environment.
-For example, inserting a battery restores scene lighting and powers a keypad, while completing the pipe puzzle unlocks a previously inaccessible object.
-This creates progression through interactions between multiple gameplay systems rather than relying on a single puzzle mechanic.
+Some puzzles affect to other part of the level.
+For example, inserting a battery turns the lights back on and powers a keypad, while completing the pipe puzzle unlocks a another interactable object.
+This allows puzzles to build on one another as the player progresses through the level.

 ### Player & Camera System

-Player movement is implemented using Unity's `CharacterController`, with camera-relative movement and first-person camera behaviour.
-Cinemachine is used to manage the player camera, while Unity's Input System handles player input.
+Player movement is implemented using Unity's `CharacterController` and Input System.
+Movement follows the direction of the camera with Cinemachine used for the first-person camera.

 ### Interaction & Feedback

-Raycasting is also used to identify interactable objects and provide contextual feedback to the player.
-Interaction prompts, object information, and clue interfaces help communicate when objects can be examined or used during puzzle solving.
+Raycasting is used to check what the player is looking at and whether it can be interacted with.
+Interaction prompts, object information, and clue interfaces are shown when needed to help the player understand what they can examine, pick up or use.

 ## 3D Character Modelling